Jennie June (autobiographer): The Riddle of the Underworld

 In 2010, Dr. Randall Sell, a professor at Drexel University, became intrigued by the first two volumes of the trilogy.
 After searching for around twenty years for the long-lost third volume, he finally discovered the partial manuscript in the archives of the National Library of Medicine.

 Called The Riddle of the Underworld, written in 1921, this third volume was to focus on the communities of inverts all over the world.
 It includes an encounter in which June was beaten by men whom he had tried to pick up.
 June once again defends gender and sexual nonconformists, insisting that they were simply born of a different nature, but natural nonetheless.

-Death
+As mentioned in his/her second book, one chapter of Riddle was dedicated to the Gynander, those with "physically female bodies" who leaned into masculinity by varying degrees, but this one was not found within the Robinson manuscript.

+Riddle was slated to release in parts within the Medical Life journal by or after March 1922, but this never came to be despite the contract and conditions for publication enclosed within the discovered manuscript.
+A planned trilogy collection of all books was intended to release in fall 1922, but this never happened.
+Early 1922 appears to be the last time J-W was active within the Underworld.

+Mowry Saben theory

-Currently, historians do not certainly know the date or circumstances of June's death.
-It however is known that Mowry Saben, proposed by C.G.
-Joseph to be June, died in San Francisco in 1950.
+Currently, historians do not certainly know the date of June's life and death.
+Channing Gerard Joseph theorizes that June was likely Mowry Saben (1870–1950), the writer and journalist.
+Saben was born in Uxbridge, Massachusetts, into a prominent family, and had a younger sister, Jennie May.
+He graduated from Harvard University, Oxford University, and Heidelberg University.
+He died in San Francisco in 1950.

+Legacy

 June left instructions for the creation of a memorial plaque.
 June wanted the plaque to be placed on the Grand Street facade of a new police building, near the site of his debut, where he had first taken the name Jennie June.
 A police building could be considered an intriguing choice, because police harassed and terrorized June and his friends, giving him frequent nightmares.